-On June 16, 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)" which introduces a new impairment model, known as the current expected credit loss model, which is based on expected losses rather than incurred losses.
+The Company assesses its financial assets as defined in Topic 326.
+This guidance applies an expected credit loss model based on expected losses rather than incurred losses.
 Under the new credit loss model, the Company would recognize an allowance for its estimate of expected credit losses and this would apply to most debt instruments (other than those measured at fair value), trade receivables, lease receivables, reinsurance receivables, financial guarantee contracts and loan commitments.
 Available-for-sale debt securities are outside the model's scope and this ASU made limited amendments to the impairment model for available-for-sale debt securities.
-There are other amendments required as a result of this ASU that are effective for fiscal years beginning after December 15, 2022.
-The ASU is not expected to have a material impact on the Company's financial statements.
+Management has reviewed the assets of the Company to identify any potential or expected credit losses that are expected to occur over the life of its current financial assets and concluded that no allowance is required for year-ended 31 December 2023.